 The Issuer intends to use the net proceeds from the Offering of the Depository Receipts entirely for the purchase of Shares in Fastned.
 The total amount of the proceeds depends on the number of Depository Receipts sold.
-The maximum total net proceeds will be approximately EUR 40,000,000.
-The costs involved with the issue of the Depository Receipts will be approximately EUR 125,000.
+The maximum total net proceeds will be approximately EUR 35,000,000.
+The costs involved with the issue of the Depository Receipts will be approximately EUR 75,000.

-The Offering is intended to finance the realisation of 201 fast charging stations in the Netherlands both in terms of capital expenditure and overheads.
+The Offering is intended to finance the realisation of 163 remaining fast charging stations in the Netherlands both in terms of capital expenditure and overheads.

-If and when the Offering is not successful in raising the required EUR 40 million of capital the roll-out of the stations will be slowed down and/or restricted to the number of stations that can be built using available funds.
+If and when the Offering is not successful in raising the required EUR 35 million of capital, and no alternative funding can be arranged, the roll-out of the stations will be slowed down and/or restricted to the number of stations that can be built using available funds.